shalini22goutam/atliq-commerce-data-pipeline/streaming_phase2/README.md

 atliq.streaming.gold_revenue_5min
 ```

-The Gold aggregation uses event-time windows to summarize streaming activity.

-The requirements specify aggregation of `payment_received` events into **5-minute windows**.

 ### Why Gold Results Can Appear Late

 Gold results are not necessarily available immediately after an event arrives.
 A window is emitted after the window closes and the watermark advances beyond the window's end time.
 Because the Silver layer uses a 10-minute watermark, Gold results can therefore appear behind real time.
 This delay is expected and allows the pipeline to accommodate late-arriving events.

-### Checkpoint

-The Gold streaming query maintains its own independent checkpoint.

 ---